Zareel/React-MovieAPP/README.md

+# Learning React.js
+## I learned to create this beautiful movie app from JavaScript Matery

 # What is API

 Application programming interface is a software that allows two applications to interact with each other without any user intervention.
 It is a code that helps two different software to communicate and exchange data with each other